 One individual may not be able to buy thousands of acres of pristine habitat for birds, but programs such as the Federal Duck Stamp combine smaller donations into tremendous purchasing power.
 Fundraising efforts from birding organizations can also be used to protect bird habitat, and membership fees often support habitat conservation for birds.

 - Patronize Habitat-Friendly Businesses

 Preserving habitat is a group effort, and supporting local businesses with habitat-friendly practices helps increase those efforts.
 Shopping at these businesses encourages more habitat protection on local and regional levels.
-Even choices such as opting for bird-friendly chocolate and coffee can keep habitat protected, especially in neotropical areas birds rely on most.
+Even choices such as opting for bird-friendly chocolate and coffee can keep habitat protected, especially in neotropical areas migratory birds rely on most.

 - Support Habitat-Friendly Legislation

 Birders don't need to be legal or political experts to protect habitat in legal and political ways.
 Staying informed about ongoing legislation that affects habitat development, refuge boundaries and wildlife protection is essential.
 Informed birders can then cast appropriate votes to protect habitat as well as be in contact with their elected officials to encourage political support for saving critical habitat.